TheBilalJaved/available_video_players/README.md

-Here’s the content ready to paste into your README.md file:

-markdown
-Copy code
 # available_video_players

-A Flutter plugin to list all installed video player applications on Android devices.
-This package provides a simple API to retrieve the names and package identifiers of all video player apps installed on the device.
+A Flutter plugin to retrieve all installed video player apps on Android, designed for seamless integration in Flutter applications.
+This plugin currently supports **retrieving installed video players on Android** only.

 ## Features

-- Retrieve all installed video player applications
+- Retrieve a list of installed video player apps on Android
-- Provides app name and package name
+- Get app names and package names of installed video players
-- Lightweight and easy to integrate
+- Simple API to access installed video player data

 ## Installation